Inside: All you need is three ingredients to make a batch of homemade baked tortilla chips. So much crunchier and heartier than the bagged kind!

 A decent amount of salsa and homemade guacamole gets eaten around here every week, and corn tortilla chips are the go-to delivery system.

-I don’t know why it never occurred to me before to make my own baked tortilla chips.
-Yet it didn’t, until we had a batch of fresh homemade guac…and no chips.
+One day we had a batch of fresh homemade guac…and no chips.
 But we did have a bag of corn tortillas in the fridge.
 So I made my own baked tortilla chips.

 Now store-bought chips seem flimsy and inadequate next to these hearty, crispy wedges.
 The kids like them too!

 - The chips are baked, not fried.

 - It’s a great way to use up leftover tortilla (three cheers for fighting food waste!)

 YOU MIGHT ALSO LIKE: How To Make No-Fail Stovetop Popcorn